 Essential fragments: the poems of In Secret and Salt

-In a way, it was David Harsent’s poetry that led to my first job in publishing.
+In a way, it was David Harsent’s poetry that helped lead to my first job in publishing.
 He was reading alongside Fiona Sampson at the first of the Poetry @ The Print Room series in Notting Hill, having recently published In Secret: Versions of Yannis Ritsos.
-Gripped, and so moved that I had to buy a copy, it was chatting while waiting for the sluggish PDQ machine to Stephen Stuart-Smith, the director at Enitharmon, that led to my working there for three years.
+Gripped, and so moved that I had to buy a copy, it was chatting while waiting for the sluggish PDQ machine to Stephen Stuart-Smith, the director at Enitharmon, followed by a generous recommendation from Fiona, that led to my working there for three years.

 Harsent is staggeringly versatile, accomplished in numerous genres.
 Each project and collaboration seems to offer him an opportunity to experiment further, and, thrillingly, one cannot predict the nature of the next undertaking.
 But the particular qualities of the short and piercing lyric poems he read that night, heightened in the dark studio space, are just those shared in his most recent collection, Salt, published by Faber & Faber, where I work now.
 The two books therefore have a special resonance for me personally, but, on a wider level, they both capture an essence of Harsent’s writing that makes it so compelling.

 For In Secret Harsent selected the poems of Ritsos to translate that spoke to him most strongly, occasionally adapting them and their titles in his attempt to ‘re-imagine the piece, to test its pulse’.
 The imagination is unmistakeably Harsentian, not only in setting and content, but also the mysterious methods by which he brings each piece to life.

 . . .
 When night came on we walked into town and happened to glance

 through an open window.
 There they were, man and wife, eating by lamplight.
 You could tell